 In 1974, when Nankin Township became the City of Westland, the credit union changed its name to the Wayne Westland Federal Credit Union.

-This year marks 61 years for Wayne Westland Federal Credit Union and its member - owners.
-Today, the credit union currently has over 10,000 members with an asset size of $76 million.
-There was a need by the community for this credit union in 1954, and there is a need today.
+This year marks 63 years for Wayne Westland Federal Credit Union and its member - owners.
+Today, the credit union currently has over 11,000 members with an asset size of $99 million.
+There was a need by the community for this credit union in 1954, and you can see that need still exists.